iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 ### Sprucing Your Car Battery Up

-I should note here that I've never had my car battery fail in winter here, but it has ailed on occassion during heat waves.
-(Tip: During a heat wave, don't park your car, running the AC full blast, with laptop and other devices plugged for an extended period of time.)

-For winter, I clean my battery terminals and lubricate them to sustain a better connection.
+In fall, I clean my battery terminals and lubricate them to sustain a better connection.
 I also place felt washers around the base of the terminals.

+I carry a socket wrench in my car with the right fitting for removing the terminal connectors - just in case my battery dies on the road and needs to be replaced.

+I should note here that I've never had my car battery fail in winter here, but it has ailed on occasion during _heat waves_.

 ## Snow Tires Are a Must